acg-team/bpp-arpip/README.md

-# bpp-arpip: Ancestral Sequence Reconstruction under PIP Poisson Indel Process
+# ARPIP: Ancestral sequence Reconstruction under PIP Poisson Indel Process

-ARPIP is an Ancestral Sequence Reconstruction software - a method for Ancestral Sequence Reconstruction that uses Poisson Indel Process (Bouchard-Côté & Jordan, PNAS, 2013) to model insertions and deletions on a phylogenetic tree assuming independence among sites.
+ARPIP is an Ancestral Sequence Reconstruction software - a method for ancestral sequence reconstruction that uses Poisson Indel Process (Bouchard-Côté & Jordan, PNAS, 2013) to model insertions and deletions on a phylogenetic tree assuming independence among sites.
 ARPIP consists of two main algorithms.
-The first algorithm (MBIndelPoints) infers for each site the insertion and deletion points on the tree topology by highest probability.
+The first algorithm (IndelPoints) infers for each site the insertion and deletion points on the tree topology by highest probability.
 The second algorithm reconstructs ancestral characters on the pruned subtrees in a manner similar to FastML (Pupko et al. (2000)).